mancsedmon29/Navigation-Menu-Master/README.md

     <figcaption>Here's the seven anchors of the project.</figcaption>
 </figure>

-Next, is put the icons of every anchors of the project.
-And here's the following icons for the project.
+Next, put the icons of every anchor of the project.
+And here are the following icons for the project.

 - **Dashboard** (QR Code - `<i class="fa-solid fa-qrcode"></i>`)
 - **Shortcuts** (Links - `<i class="fa-solid fa-link"></i>`)